Antelox/NemucodFR/README.md

 In the last variant of **Nemucod Ransomware**, discovered by *ReaQta's R&D Team* [1], the file is encrypted through a custom xorer that XORs the first *1024* bytes of each targeted file with a *36* bytes long randomly generated key.
 In the previous two Nemucod variants, you could see first a xor operation like the one found in this variant but with an hardcoded key (so not randomly generated) inside the executabled downloaded by the Javascript code [2].
 Then Nemucod has replaced the xor encryption process with 7zip CLI version [3].
 Now it's come back with the xor encryption approach.

+UPDATE: 05/22/2016

+Found in the wild by [@demonslay335](https://twitter.com/demonslay335) a new Nemucod variant which encrypts first 2048 bytes with a key of 255 bytes.
+The script handles also this one.

 [1] https://glot.io/snippets/ee7hiif87k

 [2] https://blog.fortinet.com/post/nemucod-adds-ransomware-routine